v8/v8.dev/src/docs/webassembly-opcode.md

 ## Instruction selection

-So far we have been working at the Turbofan level, dealing with (a sea of) nodes in the Turbofan graph.
+So far we have been working at the TurboFan level, dealing with (a sea of) nodes in the TurboFan graph.
 However, at the assembly level, we have instructions and operands.
 Instruction selection is the process of translating this graph to instructions and operands.

 The last test error indicated that we need something in [`src/compiler/backend/instruction-selector.cc`](https://cs.chromium.org/chromium/src/v8/src/compiler/backend/instruction-selector.cc).
 This is a big file with a giant switch statement over all the machine opcodes.
 It calls into architecture specific instruction selection, using the visitor pattern to emit instructions for each type of node.

-Since we added a new Turbofan machine opcode, we need to add it here as well:
+Since we added a new TurboFan machine opcode, we need to add it here as well:

 ```diff
 diff --git a/src/compiler/backend/instruction-selector.cc b/src/compiler/backend/instruction-selector.cc